-COMM 286 Radio Production
+COMM 286 Radio and Podcasting Production

-Student introduction to radio: production, concepts, techniques, and broadcasting.
-Students will have hands-on experience in writing for radio, commercial scriptwriting, broadcast interviewing, on-air personality, and production.
+Student introduction to radio and podcasting production concepts and techniques.
+Students will have hands-on experience in writing for radio, podcasting, commercial scriptwriting, broadcast interviewing, on-air personality, and production.
 Students complete individual portfolios of original work that meet professional standards.